 April 13, 2022

-Oceana Board Member and Bloomberg Philanthropies’ Environment Program lead Antha Williams announces new global transparency coalition at Our Ocean
+Oceana Board Member and Bloomberg Philanthropies’ Environment Program lead Antha Williams announces new coalition for fisheries transparency at Our Ocean

 In the opening address of a headline event at Our Ocean Conference in Palau, “The Role of Transparency in Addressing IUU Fishing and Human Rights Abuses,” Oceana Board Member Antha Williams announced that Bloomberg Philanthropies, in partnership with Oceans 5, has committed new funding to develop and grow the first global coalition of advocates dedicated to bringing transparency to the governance of the world’s oceans.